Quick Release Couplings

 Here at SAF-T-FLO we manufacture a wide variety of high quality quick disconnect couplings.
 These disconnect couplings are utilized in very demanding conditions including aerospace applications for military and commercial purposes, land based military vehicles and sea based applications including ships and hovercrafts.
 We have manufacturing experiences dating back to 1978.
 If you have any question about our products or services then please give us a call today to learn more information!

-We are an industry leader in the manufacture of quick connect couplings, fittings, and gauges.
+We are an industry leader in the manufacture of quick release couplings, fittings, and replacement parts.
 We work hard to meet your exact application specifications, and there is no project too complex for our highly trained staff.
-We aim to provide you with unprecedented solutions at a very fair price, offering lug style, screw type, and Twis-Lok couplings.
-Please give one of our representatives a call today!
+We aim to provide you with unprecedented solutions at a very fair price, providing different kinds of quick connect couplings and cam lock fittings.
+Please give us a call today for more information or visit us online!

 Quick couplings are operated by connecting the female end onto the male end of a hose or tool.
 At least one of the ends has a valve, and when the valve opens, the quick coupling is connected, allowing fluid to flow through in either direction.
 When it is disconnected, a spring closes the valve, preventing fluid loss and the entrance of air.
 This happens quickly, shutting the system down almost immediately.
 The quick disconnect coupling can be connected or removed by turning an interlock mechanism, such as a nut.
 A quick disconnect is always operated by hand rather than by machine because something unexpected could happen to which a machine could not respond.
 Some installations require the quick disconnect coupling to be safe-tied with wire.
 The majority of quick release couplings are composed of metal materials, such as brass, aluminum or stainless steel.
 However, plastic couplings have increased in popularity due to their corrosion-resistant properties and lower cost.
 Common working fluids include air, hydraulic fluids, steam, water, oil, fuel, chemicals, gas or solid transfer.
 Sizes range from 1/8 inches to ten inches in diameter, and they can usually handle high pressures and temperatures.